-“I am 27 and have been with my husband for 9 years, married for 3,” says A. on How to Save Your Marriage.
+“I am 27 and have been with my husband for 9 years, married for 3,” says A. on 7 Signs Your Marriage is Over.
 “We both work for the same organization..
 We earn fairly well and have recently bought a beautiful house on a joint loan.
 It’s been a great time together.
 But for the last six months, I don’t feel loved or understood any more.”

 She shares more below – but right off the bat, it sounds like communication is a stumbling block in their marriage.
 He’s not communicating how important she is to him; she’s not hearing how much he loves her.

 And, here are a few tips for when your relationship seems to come second to your partner’s goals…

 When Work Takes Priority Over Your Marriage

 Here’s the rest of A’s story: ”Around 6 months back my husband got an offer to work abroad for a year in another country 6,000 kilometres away!
 I didn’t have the option to leave my job to be with him, as I had started working after my Masters degree.
 I didn’t want him to take up the offer as I couldn’t imagine a life apart from each other.
 Also, our current salaries leave us with a sufficient surplus every month..
 But, he decided to take the job to meet his financial goals.”